Fresno Divorce Lawyers

 Whether you face an uncontested or divorce in Fresno, having an attorney represent your interests is your smartest strategy.
-Even cases where the parting is amicable can evolve from an uncontested divorce in Fresno to a fully contentious situation if handled improperly.
+Even cases where the parting is amicable can evolve from an uncontested divorce to a fully contentious situation if handled improperly.
 A qualified law firm will identify a strategy that best fits the personality and financial position of the client.

 In general, the lawyer and the client need to identify the type of divorce they wish to pursue: contested or uncontested divorce.